tosofto/tonightFury1/README.md

-### Hi there 👋
+### Welcome to Night Fury 👋

-Consultant with 8 years of expertise in IT industry.
+Consultant with 8 years of expertise in Web/Blockchain development.

 Love to be passionate and learn new technologies.

 Light-weight architecture, Domain-driven design, Clean code and Automated testing.

 Always taking care of Clients' feedback.

 Feel free to contact!

 My email: cezer1210@outlook.com

 My Skype: live:.cid.d0f912af7dc9a8c2
 <!--
 **tonightFury1/tonightFury1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.